MounikaKolisetty/MobileComputing/README.md

 ![image](https://user-images.githubusercontent.com/56874374/123513942-479c6a80-d690-11eb-9d1a-83773e6f7df7.png)

-Admin can also login.
 Admin has the privilege to view the tickets in detail, status of the tickets and to add another Admins/Rescuer.
 After logging in, Dashboard is displayed.
 Dashboard contains same information as the Dashboard of Rescuers access page, but it contains all the types of tickets (Open, Closed and InProgress).

 ![image](https://user-images.githubusercontent.com/56874374/123513969-6995ed00-d690-11eb-90f6-fa9becc8b6aa.png)